CleverYh/sbqhy/README.md

 # sbqhy

-This repo is the code of the course Data Structure and Algorithm by qhy.
+This repo stores the code of the course Data Structure and Algorithm by qhy.

-with GitHub Codespace, this repo can be edited through the browser.
+With GitHub Codespace, this repo can be edited through the browser.